tjayrocket/nosey-neighbor/README.md

   * POST: token + name + residenceId + phone + bio => whole object, 201

-This route takes in TOKEN authorization to allow a user to creat a new profile, attach a S3 hosted image to the profile and also update any of the other information they desire for ease of use and identification.
+This route takes in TOKEN authorization to allow a user to create a new profile, attach a S3 hosted image to the profile and also update any of the other information they desire for ease of use and identification.
 In case of suspicious activity, ya know?

   * PUT: /profileId + token + phone &/|| bio => 202

-This route, rquiring TOKEN authorization, allows a user to update and change information to a specific instance of a profile, as found by the user-supplied PROFILE_ID.
+This route, requiring TOKEN authorization, allows a user to update and change information to a specific instance of a profile, as found by the user-supplied PROFILE_ID.

   * GET: /profileId => whole object, 200

 This route allows a user to search and view a specific profile by using the PROFILE_ID to find it.

 This can be used nefariously.
 I approve.

+## About Us

+* **Spencer Gietzen**
+  * I am a software developer and I take my development very seriously.
+I love coding and outside of Code Fellows, it is one of my main hobbies.
+I've worked with many different programming languages, but ultimatly JavaScript is what I emerged with because of its versatility, advancement, and rapidly growing adoption in the real world.
+This project was awesome to work on and working with my team was very easy and we didn't really have any problems.
+Everyone did there part and we all contributed to this entire project.
+I can't wait to start my career as a software developer and that's why I'm doing what I'm doing right now.